-Installation of the gas piping must be accordance with local building codes and with applicable national codes.
+Installation of the gas piping must be in accordance with local building codes and with applicable national codes.
 In U.S.A., refer to NFPA 54/ANSI Z223.1 National Fuel Gas Code (NFGC).
 In Canada, installation must be accordance with the CAN/CSA B149.1 and CAN/CSA B149.2 installation codes for gas burning appliances.

-This unit is factory equipped for use with Natural Gas fuel at elevations up to 2000 ft (610 m) above sea level.
-Unit may be field converted for operation at elevations above 2000 ft (610 m) and/or for use with liquefied petroleum fuel.
-See accessory kit installation instructions regarding these accessories.
+This unit is factory-equipped for use with Natural Gas (NG) fuel at elevations up to 2000 ft (610 m) above sea level.

-NOTE: Furnace gas input rate on rating plate is for installation up to 2000 ft (610 m) above sea level.
-The input rating for altitudes above 2000 ft (610 m) must be derated by 4% for each 1000 ft (305 m) above sea level.
+Furnace gas input rate on rating plate is for installation up to 2000 ft (610 m) above sea level.